stevedonovan/gentle-intro/readme.md

 feels more natural than the explicit `is_some` check which needed an extra variable to store the `Option`.

-But if you're not interested in failiure here, then `if let` is your friend:
+But if you're not interested in failure here, then `if let` is your friend:

 ```rust
     if let Some(idx) = multilingual.find('п') {